electron2302/continuous-time-tracking/README.md

 ### Code style

 We use the default ESLint angular configuration for static code analysis.
-Furthermore we use the default prettier configuration.
+Furthermore we use the default prettier configuration to ensure a consistent code formatting within the project.

 ### Integration into Visual Studio Code